CONSTITUTION and BY-LAWS

 3. The all-state team recognized at the state shoot will all receive the same tangible award.
 Differences such as engraving to designate award earned and “Captain” are allowed.

-F. A shooter must shoot the state championship shoot to be considered for the All-State team.
-If circumstances prevent a shooter from shooting the state shoot and he/she feels that the cause was beyond their control, the shooter can submit to the President a statement of facts which will be reviewed by the shoot committee.
+G. A shooter must shoot 4 Guns in the state championship shoot to be considered eligible for the All-State team.
+If circumstances prevent a shooter from shooting the state shoot and he/she feels that the cause was beyond their control, the shooter can submit to the President a statement of facts which will be reviewed by a shoot committee convened by the President.
 Their decision will be final.

 Alabama State Skeet Shooting Hall of Fame